devarshi-ap/wikiwow/README.md

 Well... not in the *traditional sense*.
 Specify any month and day, and **Wikiwow** will list to you every significant event that occurred on that date, in chronological order.

 Scroll away into the tens of hundreds of awesome historical events, curated by Wikipedia's API, that have transpired all around our World!
+Interested about the 2003 Colima Earthquake but you're too lazy to find videos and readings on it?
+No problemo! **Wikiwow** curates each event with its own wikipedia link and 2 Youtube videos!

 <div align="center">
   <img